intjelic/remofile/docs/protocol-specifications.rst

 ACCEPTED, CHUNK_ACCEPTED
 ACCEPTED, TRANSFER_COMPLETED

-In case the client explictely cancel the trasnfer, it sends CANCEL_TRANSFER and server replies with,
+In case the client explicitly cancel the transfer, it sends CANCEL_TRANSFER and server replies with,
 ACCEPTED, TRANSFER_CANCELLED